Mathématique: Chapter 61

 “I cannot believe you,” McKay hissed.

-“Thought I had it,” Sheppard said, his voice slow and even, holding Rush’s gaze.
+“Thought I had it,” Sheppard said, slow and even and holding Rush’s gaze.

 “I can see that, Rodney,” Sheppard replied.

 “You know, you’re actually so insubordinate that you undermine even yourself?
 You just disobeyed your own primary mission directive.
 Has that occurred to you?
-I’m just picking up on this now but I bet if I go back and really think about it I could—”
+I’m only picking up on this now but I bet if I go back and think about it—”

-“Any time you’d like to start paying attention would be fine with me,” Rush said, speaking over McKay, cocking the weapon he held.
+“Any time you’d like to start paying attention would be fine with me.”
+Rush cocked the weapon he held.

-Both Sheppard and McKay stopped talking.
-McKay, briefly, shifted his aim to Rush, rather than the staircase above.
+McKay shifted his aim to Rush, rather than the staircase above.

-“No,” both Sheppard and Rush said simultaneously, their gazes flicking toward him, then back to one another.
+“No,” Sheppard and Rush said simultaneously, their gazes flicking toward McKay, then back to one another.

-“Cute,” McKay muttered, shifting his aim back to the stairwell.
+“Cute,” McKay muttered, shifting his aim to the stairwell.
 “I hate you guys.
 Both of you.
-Individually, but also and especially in combination, in case you’re wondering.”
+Individually, but also and especially in combination.”

 “Hey,” Rush echoed darkly.